nqduy1999/tymex-interview-frontend-NguyenQuocDuy/docs/project-structure.md

 |
 +-- stores      # state stores for a specific feature
 |
++-- styles      # custom style for a specific feature pages
+|
 +-- types       # typescript types for TS specific feature domain
 |
 +-- utils       # utility functions for a specific feature